-The S&P was created for this purpose – to provide individual traders a more accessible financial instrument to trade rather than individual stocks.
+The S&P was created for this purpose – to provide individual traders with a more accessible financial instrument to trade rather than individual stocks.
 And that it did.
-Second only to the Dow Jones, the S&P is considered to be a yardstick for US economic performance.
+Second, only to the Dow Jones, the S&P is considered to be a yardstick for US economic performance.

-The S&P 500 Index is a part of S&P Dow Jones Indices which is then mainly managed by S&P Global.
-As you can tell from the name, the S&P Dow Jones Indices manages both the S&P 500, Dow Jones Industrial Average and other indices too.
+The S&P 500 Index is a part of the S&P Dow Jones Indices which is then mainly managed by S&P Global.
+As you can tell from the name, the S&P Dow Jones Indices manages both the S&P 500, Dow Jones Industrial Average, and other indices.

 Changes to the value of the S&P 500

-Coming from so far away, you can imagine that the S&P 500 has had its ups-and-downs, and the story goes all the way back to the start.
+Coming from so far away, you can imagine that the S&P 500 has had its ups and downs, and the story goes back to the start.

 Into the 21st century

-It reached its highest level a year later, 2000, at $1,552.87 due to the dot-com bubble at the time.
-Then classic market correction brought its value down by about a half 2 years later to around $768.63.
+It reached its highest level a year later, in 2000, at $1,552.87 due to the dot-com bubble at the time.
+The classic market correction brought its value down by about a half 2 years later to around $768.63.
 (Looking for market correction)

 Then came the glory days of the early 2000s that eventually led to the global recession, but that wasn’t before the S&P set a new all-time intraday high of $1,576.09.

 After the recession, the US economy grew exponentially and the S&P was on the up-and-up breaking record highs all along the way to reach $2,130 in 2015.
-Along the way, obstacles like the European debt crisis in Greece, Spain and Italy as well as the global economic slowdown in the beginning of 2016 starting in China.
+Along the way, obstacles like the European debt crisis in Greece, Spain, and Italy as well as the global economic slowdown at the beginning of 2016 started in China.

 Following Trump’s election as president of the US, US stocks grew rapidly pushing the S&P even higher to reach $2,400.
 Now, all eyes are on the S&P 500 index to see if it will go even higher.